Aside

 Irena Papst, PhD

-I’m a mathematical modeller and data scientist with highly-transferable skills in software development, teaching, and scientific communication.
+I’m a scientist specializing in infectious disease modelling with highly-transferable skills in software development, data science, teaching, and scientific communication.

 (she/elle)